This post may contain affiliate links. Please read our disclosure policy.

 Ingredients and substitutes

-• Red onion: You may also use white sweet onions, not the yellow cooking onions.
-We do prefer using the red/purple onion.
+• Red onion: You may also use white sweet onions, not yellow cooking onions.
+I do prefer using the red/purple onion.

 • Lemon: Try to use lemons, if you have lime, you may use lime.

-• Salt and pepper to taste: If you are onle of those that have to measure salt and pepper, start with 1 tsp of saly and 1/4 tsp of pepper.
+• Salt and pepper to taste: If you are one of those who have to measure salt and pepper, start with 1 tsp of salt and 1/4 tsp of pepper.
 Taste and adjust.
 You may need to add another 1 tsp of salt.

 • Tuna: Use good great tune filets in a can packed in olive oil.
-You may use tuna paked in water but add about 1 tbsp of olive oil to the salad.
+You may use tuna packed in water but add about 1 tbsp of olive oil to the salad.

 • Black Olives: Use sliced or whole.
 If you have whole pitted olives, cut them into smaller pieces.